Last Updated on August 24, 2023 by Carla Jonas

 - Crochet – lace’s shabby cousin, borrowed from the interior design arena and incorporated in festival-ready crops, bags and even bikinis;

 - Leather – faux or genuine, in shades of natural brown or taupe and preferably worn-out;

 - Suede – usually used in the creation of accessories and as a staple of boho footwear;

-- Wood – used for shoe platforms, bangle bracelets, beads and other jewelry pieces;
+- Wood – used for shoe platforms, bangle types of bracelets, beads and other jewelry pieces;

-- Turquoise – the most popular bohemian gem, adorning rings, earrings and necklaces;
+- Turquoise – the most popular bohemian gem, adorning rings, various earring styles and necklaces;

 - Rattan – used in the creation of bags and shoes.